Drop in a public YouTube episode link.

 SoonEverything in Pro, plus

-Full access to the public report library
+Full access to the curated report library

-10x daily, 10x weekly report quota
+5x weekly report quota

 8-hour max video duration per report